harness/developer-hub/docs/platform/13_Templates/use-a-template.md

 * Type
 * Description
 * Tags
-* Verison Label: Select the version label.
+* Version Label: Select the version label.
 Harness recommends using the **Stable** version of the template.
 This ensures that any changes that you make to this version are propagated automatically to the pipelines using this template.

 In **Template Inputs**, you can view the number of step or stage inputs in that template.